 Smack bang in the middle of my career, I found myself in the midst of a self proclaimed quarter life crisis which saw me ditch the radio career to embark on a global adventure to film and capture the stories of other 20-somethings to hear how they were navigating their lives and futures.
 The result was the Quarter Life Crisis Chronicles.
 View promotional trailers here

-Now at the ripe old age of 37, I spend most of my time in Europe and occasionally I'm convinced that I've escaped the grips of my quarter life crisis.
-I am now making my own podcast 'The Hitchhiker' which is a fascinating account of the people and cultures I come across as I hitchhike around various countries.
+Now at the ripe old age of 38, occasionally I'm convinced that I've escaped the grips of my quarter life crisis so I'm now making my own podcast 'The Hitchhiker' which is a fascinating account of the people and cultures I come across as I hitchhike around various countries.
 When not shaking my thumb at strangers I also act as a key judge in the Australian Podcasting Awards.